Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## JSON LITERALS

 You can directly embed JSON inside Floyd source code file.
 This is extremely simple - no escaping needed - just paste a snippet into the Floyd source code.
 Use this for test values.
 Round trip.
-Since the JSON code is not a string literal but actual Floyd syntax, there are not problems with escaping strings.
-The Floyd parser will create floyd strings, dictionaries and so on for the JSON data.
+The Floyd parser will create Floyd strings, dictionaries and so on for the JSON data.
 Then it will create a json\_value from that data.
 This will validate that this indeed is correct JSON data or an exception is thrown.

-This all means you can write Floyd code that at runtime creates all or parts of a composite JSON value.
-Also: you can nest JSONs in each other.

 Example JSON: